 --------------------------------------------------------------------------------------------------------------------------------

-Do You need root tabs with a substrate like Fluval Stratum?
-I thought it had plenty of nutrients?mikeyboy123 wrote: ↑Wed Jan 03, 2024 12:57 pm I'd put some egeria densa and/or hornwort in there.
+mikeyboy123 wrote: Wed Jan 03, 2024 12:57 pm I'd put some egeria densa and/or hornwort in there.
 Both can be grown either floating or pushed into the substrate - these are good; just gather together half a dozen or so stems and push them all through the cylinder. trim off the excess flush with the bottom of the cylinder and then you can pus the cylinder into your substrate a bit.

 You could also try some vallis.